unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 **_Languages._** You can speak, read, and write English, Chinese and one extra language of your choice.

 #### Natural Tekcasters
-You know one cantrip of your choice from the wizard spell list.
+You know one cantrip of your choice from the arcanist spell list.
 Your spellcasting ability is Intelligence + Will.
 ```
 ```
 ## Martian